-If you purchased a ticket for any of the previously scheduled dates, these tickets are ALL GOOD for this new date.
-The same can be said for all of our rescheduled shows.
+If you purchased a ticket for any of the previously scheduled dates, these tickets are still good for December 4, 2021.

 Loretta Lynn Morgan was born to make music.